-Assume that the fictitious company in the table is a Swiss-based company exporting to the US, with a Japanese competitor in that market.
-Following application of the first two pillars of the MUST analysis (the fundamental analysis aimed at identifying variables with potential explanatory value and the multivariate empirical analysis aim at estimating which variables that actually have an explanatory value and the size of it), the result regarding what is deemed relevant satisfactory information to the shareholders of this Swiss-based company can be found in Table 1.
-The table shows that the company expects a four-percentage-point depreciation of the Swiss franc (expressed as more Swiss franc on a US dollar), with a positive sensitivity coefficient revealing that a depreciation of the Swiss franc would benefit the firm in its export efforts10.
+of the Swiss franc would benefit the firm in its export efforts9.
 The table further reveals (through a negative sensitivity coefficient) that the assumed interest rate increase in the US market may absorb demand, and the producer price increase in Japan will (through a positive sensitivity coefficient) be to the advantage of the Swiss firm in its competition with its Japanese competitor.
 The table indicates that the firm can expect a macroeconomic tailwind amounting to five percentage points (the sum of the three macroeconomic effects in the table) of the expected performance improvement.
 What remains after the seasonal effect and the expected macroeconomic impact have been deducted from the forecast is the firm's assumption regarding a four-percentage-point profit increase due to organic growth.
 Even without a profit forecast by the firm, the approach is valid to the external shareholder as a tool in his/her ex-post analysis or in the search for answers to what-if scenario questions.
-11 Meeting what shareholder see as satisfactory (threshold) information should carry no extra data computing cost for the firm since this type of calculation should be highly demanded not least by the board of directors of a firm.